-We understand that individuals who make up our communities are the very people who can be most impacted by our activities.
+We understand that individuals who reside in communities near our sites are the very people who can be most impacted by our activities.
 They are therefore very important to us and we aim to build enduring relationships with our neighbors to make sure we manage our operations in an open, respectful and transparent manner.
 The Sustainability team continues to maintain constructive dialogue with various actors in the communities, ranging from traditional local authorities to representatives of the fokontany1.
 Our interactions with communities and PAPs take many forms, and community participation in the search for solutions has made enormous progress.
-In 2018, Ambatovy continued our work supporting farmers' cooperatives in the districts of Moramanga, Brickaville and Toamasina II through the organization of training, provision of agricultural inputs and facilitation of contacts.
+In 2019, for example, Ambatovy continued our work supporting farmers' cooperatives in the districts of Moramanga, Brickaville and Toamasina II through the organization of training, provision of agricultural inputs and facilitation of contacts.
 The farmers are raising chickens and producing litchis, corn, pineapple, curcuma, ginger and other crops.